 Nielie Biggs: Computer and Technology Sterling Scholar

 Nielie Biggs’ journey has been shaped by hands on experience, and lots of growth.
 A summer research internship at the University of Utah allowed her to explore neural networks and learn more about her passion for computers.
 She also participated in a CTE internship with a full-stack developer that gave her real experience.
 Despite moments of self-doubt, Nielie has stayed determined through it all.
 “Don’t be afraid to dream big, and don’t be afraid of the hard work it takes to achieve those dreams,” she shares.
-Winning the Sterling Scholar title has boosted her confidence, and she is eager to explore the connections between computer science and cognitive society.
+Winning the Sterling Scholar title has boosted her confidence, and she is eager to explore the connections between computer science and cognitive science.
 “There are so many ways to tie them together, all the powers of the brain and all the powers of the computers,” she says, excited for what the future holds.

 Timpview’s 14 Sterling Scholars are currently working on their regional portfolios, a catalog of their achievements, essays, and awards, which they will present to judges in February.
 Their professional headshots will soon be hung outside of the main office, a proud reminder of their accomplishments.
 Mrs. Van Orden, the program advisor, supports these scholars as they prepare to compete at the statewide level in 2025.
 As Meadow Stewart, the English Sterling Scholar, describes, “it’s a lot of work, but it’s worth it.”
 These exceptional students proudly represent Timpview, setting an example of what dedication and passion can achieve.